 9. Trixie Dog Activity Memory Trainer Strategy Game

-The second to last product in our list of the best interactive dog toys is also our third from Trixie.
+The second to last product in our list is a dispenser toy for treats.
+It is also our third from Trixie who really do make great games.
 The Memory Trainer is another strategy game from the Dog Activity range and although it’s a little on the pricey side compared to others, we’ve featured, we think its design and functionality more than makes up for it.

 Sound easy enough?
 The real fun begins after your dog has learned the basics.
 Then you can increase the distance there is between the button and the memory trainer.
 The really great thing about this is just how versatile you can be with where you place the button.
 It doesn’t necessarily have to be flat on the ground, as you can use a suction cup to attach it to a wall or use a peg to keep it in place in grass or sand.